fares187/fares187/README.md

 # 👋Hi,I'm Fares:
-am a software engineer who is obsessed with dotnet framework <br>studing in faculty of computers and data science at Alexandria University<br>I thing a lot of problem can be solved with programming and making management systems<br>i like to explore more technologies even if it out of more comfort zone
+💻am a software engineer who is obsessed with dotnet framework <br>🏫studing in faculty of computers and data science at Alexandria University<br>🌠I thing a lot of problem can be solved with programming and making management systems<br>🌱i like to explore more technologies even if it out of more comfort zone

 ## 🌐 Socials: